 Sony a7, a7R, a7S, a7II, a7III, a7RII, a7RIII, a7RIV, a9

 These full-frame mirrorless cameras get a special mention, as they are particularly compatible with other brands of lens - indeed Sony seems to be marketing them to tempt users of other lenses to defect to Sony (they're often sold with a free Metabones adaptor).
-The latest a7RII promises good autofocus with Canon lenses, with adaptors for other brands on the way.
-We've tested it with Canon lenses and found it to be very good for stationary subjects, and usable but not great for moving subjects.
+The latest a7RIII promises good autofocus with Canon lenses, with adaptors for other brands on the way.
+We've tested it with Canon lenses and found it to be excellent for stationary subjects, but not quite good enough for moving subjects.
 It's only just behind focus on Canon cameras for Canon lenses.
 Hopefully, 1 more generation of camera and it will be 100% percent competitive.
 It's a big deal for us.
 Because we teach all camera brands on our photography courses, we have all brands of lens.
-The a7RII might let all our photographers use their favourite brand lenses on one type of camera.
+The a7RIV might let all our photographers use their favourite brand lenses on one type of camera.
 The a9 is Sony's sports-oriented camera, so while it has breathtaking focus speed, it probably doesn't make sense to spend so much on a camera and then slow it down by using lenses through an adaptor.
 This page is a good starting point to using other lenses on Sony cameras.

 Sigma, Tamron, Tokina, Vivitar